 The College of St. Scholastica has a career services department dedicated to helping students explore and identify a career path.
 Learn more about Career Services.
 Student academic and career clubs, such as the pre-med club or math club, are also great resources.
 View a list of the clubs and organizations on campus.

-What opportunities are available for undergraduate research?
+What opportunities are available for undergraduate research, internships and experiential learning?

 Are there volunteer opportunities?